How Claudio Ranieri’s Roma nearly scuppered Inter’s legendary treble

 Ranieri’s men took 40 of the first 48 points available, winning 12 and drawing four, following the winter break.
-Juventus, meanwhile, were plummeting down to midtable obscurity since their decision to dismiss him.
+All the while Juventus were plummeting down to midtable obscurity since their decision to dismiss him.

 Meanwhile, Inter were faltering.
 Their comfortable lead was getting whittled away.
 They failed to win back-to-back matches between January and April and were constantly dropping points on their travels, failing to win at Bari, Parma, Napoli, Catania, Palermo and Fiorentina.

 Come late March, and their visit to the Stadio Olimpico, Inter’s season looked on the verge of complete collapse.
 Mourinho’s man for the moment Diego Milito cancelled out De Rossi’s early opener, but Luca Toni – during a memorable half-season loan from Bayern Munich – came up with an iconic match-winner that resulted in one of the loudest roars in the history of the Eternal City.
 No Gladiator could muster a moment like this.

 — AS Roma English (@ASRomaEN) March 27, 2018

 All season, Ranieri had played down his side’s chances of doing the impossible, just as he’d done at Juventus and just as he’d do at Leicester.
 But once Roma moved within a point of the top spot with seven games to go, the tinkerman allowed himself to dream.